 Affiliated Interests Ceo

-Koprivica was a member of Yugoslav Left (JUL), political party led by Mira Markovic – wife of Slobodan Milosevic.
-From 1989 to 1991 he was the director-general of Radio-Television Novi Sad.
+Formerly a member of JUL, the political party led by Mira Markovic, the late wife of Slobodan Milosevic.
+From 1989 to 1991 he was the general director of Radio-television Novi Sad.

 Affiliated Interests Editor-In-Chief